Issue 02 · eLearning

 No. Briefs, modules, and learner content are never used for model training — by us or by our sub-processors.
 Customer data is encrypted, hosted in the EU, and stays yours.

-The same content can ship as a board-ready PowerPoint and as a SCORM-compliant eLearning module.
+The same content can ship as a board-ready PowerPoint, a SCORM-compliant eLearning module, a doc, a podcast, a video — and more.
 Write the brief once.
-Pick the outputs.
+Pick the formats.
 Send to the right people.